-Medicare.
-Covered federally qualified health center (FQHC) services rendered to Medicare program beneficiaries are paid in accordance with provisions of Medicare's prospective payment system (PPS) for FQHCs.
+- Medicare.
+Covered FQHC services rendered to Medicare program beneficiaries are paid in accordance with provisions of Medicare's prospective payment system (PPS) for FQHCs.
 Medicare payments, including patient coinsurance, are paid on the lesser of the Center's actual charge or the applicable PPS rate.
-Services not covered under the FQHC benefit are paid based on established fee schedules.
+Services not covered under the FQHC benefit are paid based on established fee schedules. - Medicaid.

-Medicaid.
 Covered FQHC services rendered to Medicaid program beneficiaries are paid on a prospective reimbursement methodology.
 The Center is reimbursed a set encounter rate for all services under the plan.
-Services not covered under the FQHC benefit are paid based on established fee schedules.

-Other.
-Payment agreements with certain commercial insurance carriers, health maintenance organizations and preferred provider organizations provide for payment using prospectively determined rates per discharge, discounts from established charges.
+Services not covered under the FQHC benefit are paid based on established fee schedules. - Other.
+Payment agreements with certain commercial insurance carriers, health maintenance organizations and preferred provider organizations provide for payment using prospectively determined rates per-discharge discounts from established charges.